 R (R Core Team, 2021) is an open-source programming language that is designed for statistical computing (Hornik, 2013).
 R is commonly used to run reproducible data analyses, such as hypothesis testing, machine learning, natural language processing, and even highly specialized computations that may be unique to a scientific field.
 R is not just a set of tools for statistical analyses but a fully-fledged programming language with the ability to generate APIs (e.g., plumber, jsonlite), interact with databases (e.g., DBI, odbc, RMariaDB), interact with servers (e.g., RCurl, ssh, openssl), as well as run code in parallel and asynchronously (e.g., snow, parallel, foreach, future).
 By some measures, R has become one of the most popular programming languages of any form (Cass, 2018), partly due to the large ecosystem of support pages, books, blogs, tutorials, and R specific conferences.

-Many data scientists and practitioners can contribute to R by writing new software, called “packages” in R. At the time of writing, the Comprehensive R Archive Network (CRAN) contains 18,093 available packages including packages to read data in varying formats (e.g., readr, openxlsx, haven, rjson, officer, vroom), access databases (e.g., DBI, odbc, RMariaDB), clean data (e.g., dplyr, tidyr, stringr), perform data analyses and machine learning (e.g., tidymodels, infer, caret, xgboost, randomForest, survival), visualize results (e.g., plotly, ggplot2), and interface with other programming languages (e.g., Rcpp, cpp11, reticulate).
+Many data scientists and practitioners can contribute to R by writing new software, called “packages” in R. At the time of writing, the Comprehensive R Archive Network (CRAN) contains 18,093 available packages, including packages to read data in varying formats (e.g., readr, openxlsx, haven, rjson, officer, vroom), access databases (e.g., DBI, odbc, RMariaDB), clean data (e.g., dplyr, tidyr, stringr), perform data analyses and machine learning (e.g., tidymodels, infer, caret, xgboost, randomForest, survival), visualize results (e.g., plotly, ggplot2), and interface with other programming languages (e.g., Rcpp, cpp11, reticulate).
 These packages, just like R itself, are free of charge.

 R has been most often used to generate reproduceable analyses and basic reports, often through simple scripts, Sweave integration with LaTeX (Leisch, 2002), or R Markdown files.
 These types of static reports can easily demonstrate what has already been done but makes it difficult for consumers to explore data and generate their own insights.
 People less familiar with technical analyses often prefer to consume data using dashboarding tools (such as PowerBI or Tableau).
 These tools allow users to easily explore data but provide limited and/or difficult integration with how the data was originally generated, cleaned, and/or analyzed.
 Moreover, the implementations of these tools are often proprietary, black box, and not easily customizable.